 How did my application make it past H.R.?
 I still have no idea… That’s wrapped up in all the woo-woo!
 But, believe me, when I found out I had an interview, I was determined that I’d get the job.
 After all, it’s what I was supposed to be doing with my life, right?
 I just needed to convince my would-be supervisor and manager that this was true.
 And I must have been successful, because I got the job!

-That was twenty years ago this July.
+That was over twenty years ago!
 And while my job has morphed a little bit over time in response to changes within the field, or expanding my skills to include mentoring new educators and doing presentations, or adding my certification as a Becoming Us Facilitator, my passion has never dwindled… at all.

 As a matter of fact, I think it’s grown even stronger as I realize that what I said to Roberto 20+ years ago still rings true:

 “I still know what I’m supposed to do with my life!”

 What I’m good at — giving presentations and teaching adult learners — has somehow lined up with what I absolutely love to do — working with expectant and new parents.
 But it’s even more than that, because my mission in life — to help expectant and new parents feel prepared by having realistic expectations about one of life’s biggest transitions — is something that I feel this world really needs, maybe now more than ever before.

 And then, to believe that I can actually get paid to do this work that I love and that I’m good at, is just the icing on the cake!
 I realize that I’m a very, very lucky person to be able to say that even though I’ve just heard the Japanese term ikigai this morning, I’ve been living it for over twenty years!